Do you want to fix Limit Login Attempts Reloaded not sending email?

 If a hacker’s trying to break in to your site, it’s super important that those alerts are working so you know about it.

-In this article, we’ll show you how to fix the problem in simple steps.
+In this article, we’ll show you how to fix the problem in a few simple steps.

 Why Limit Login Attempts in WordPress?

 Hackers sometimes try to break into WordPress websites by trying to log in over and over again.